tadeuszwojcik/win-notify/README.md

 ## Why?
-**Short version**: because native WinRT notifications API([Windows.UI.Notifications](http://msdn.microsoft.com/library/windows/apps/br208661)) isn't JavaScript friendly(to put it mildly).
+**Short version**: because native WinRT notifications API([Windows.UI.Notifications](http://msdn.microsoft.com/library/windows/apps/br208661)) isn't JavaScript friendly(to put it mildly - [see example below](#using-native-winrt-notifications-api)).
-See examples below.

 **Longer version**: Everyone who builds Windows Store apps know that live tiles and toasts notifications are great way to engage users.
-WinRT API provides way to utilize those features, unfortunatelly it requires messing with XML (yeah XML, see examples below) and work with API which is more designed for C#/C++ devs.
+WinRT API provides way to utilize those features, unfortunately it requires messing with XML (yeah XML - [see example below](#using-native-winrt-notifications-api)) and work with API which is more designed for C#/C++ devs.
 To mitigate that issue Microsoft advices to use [notifications extensions library](http://msdn.microsoft.com/en-us/library/windows/apps/hh969156.aspx) which has a bit nicer API, but requires compiling C# code in your JavaScript app (**WAT?**).

 I was bit frustrated by the current state of affairs, so written this lib.
-It's not too mcu abstracted from native WinRT api (the same names etc), but provides much simpler way of working with notifications from Javascript (at least I hope so).
+It's not too abstracted from native WinRT API, but provides much simpler way of working with notifications from Javascript (at least I hope so).